mathetos/compositions_native/README.md

-# compositions_native
+# compositions
-A WordPress plugin to post Compositions to your website via a Custom Post Type -- using native Meta Boxes
+A WordPress plugin to post Compositions to your website via a Custom Post Type